-Master of Public Affairs-MAAA
+Master of Public Affairs-Master of Arts in Arts Administration

 Students pursuing a dual Master of Public Affairs (Nonprofit Management Concentration) / Master of Arts in Arts Administration will complete the core requirements of the MPA, the Nonprofit Management concentration and the MAAA.
 When combined with electives and experiential requirements, students will take a total of 63 credit hours, which would ordinarily be completed with five semesters of course work plus an internship.